mukeshsoni/elm-instant/README.md

 # elm-instant

-elm-instant is an atom package inspired by [haskell for mac](http://haskellformac.com)
+elm-instant is an atom package inspired by [haskell for mac](http://haskellformac.com).
+It provides both a visual REPL to try your elm code as well as a preview pane to immediately see the output of your function calls.

 With elm-instant, you can start typing expressions and immediately see results in the output panel without any glue code.
-Plus, it works for ui components too!
+Plus, it works for ui stuff too!

 ## Features

 - Immediate feedback
 - Quick way for someone new to the language to try it out
-- Mix of ui components + normal expressions
+- Mix of ui views + normal expressions
 - Has around 38 packages built in (the list is below).
 E.g. Just do `import Http` and it will work.
 - Can load files from the disk and the dependencies will be resolves automatically
-- Having multiple ui components to try out in same output window (like [clojurescript devcards](https://github.com/bhauman/devcards))
+- Can try multiple expressions for the same function. i like how [clojurescript devcards](https://github.com/bhauman/devcards)) describes themselves - visual REPL.

 ![Elm counter pairs from elm-architechture examples](images/showcase.gif)